Domenico Tedesco: Coaching philosophy

 Tedesco describes his preferred game model as one that “divides the space well,” with the ball and the team constantly prepared to attack or control transitions: “I like to compare it to a boxer who should never let his guard down… we want to win the ball back as often as possible because we love attacking – although always with a certain balance and structure.”

 Across his teams, he has favoured flexible back-three structures (3–4–2–1 or 3–5–2) that create a strong “rest-defence” behind the ball (typically three plus two in midfield) to secure counter-protection while allowing the wing-backs to advance high and wide.
-In possession his sides prioritise occupation of the half-spaces, frequent third-man combinations and rotations between the inside forwards and wing-backs to unbalance opposition back lines; out of possession they use height-adjusted pressing (from high press to compact mid-block) with clear triggers to jump on backward or square passes and immediate counter-pressing on ball loss.
+In possession his sides prioritize occupation of the half-spaces, frequent third-man combinations and rotations between the inside forwards and wing-backs to unbalance opposition back lines; out of possession they use height-adjusted pressing (from high press to compact mid-block) with clear triggers to jump on backward or square passes and immediate counter-pressing on ball loss.

 Set-plays are a recurrent weapon: Tedesco devotes specific micro-cycles to dead-ball rehearsal and opponent-specific routines, something highlighted during RB Leipzig’s 2021–22 run (goal patterns from rehearsed corners and second phases).
 He is also known for heavily data-supported preparation (opponent tendencies, set-play databases, pressing traps), for tailored individual development plans, and for multilingual, detail-rich communication on the training ground—factors frequently cited by players such as Christopher Nkunku, Joško Gvardiol and Dominik Szoboszlai when discussing their improvement under his staff.

 While his teams can control games with longer build-up, Tedesco has repeatedly stressed “game adaptability” over dogma—altering pressing heights, matching opposition shapes with situational back-four or back-three shifts, and accepting more direct attacks when space behind the line can be exploited.

 Personal life

 Tedesco holds dual Italian–German citizenship and is multilingual, speaking Italian, German, English, French and Spanish; he also acquired basic Russian during his stint at Spartak.
-The surname “Tedesco” literally means “German” in Italian, a fact often noted in profiles of the coach.
+The surname “Tedesco” means “German” in Italian, a fact often noted in profiles of the coach.
 He is married and has two daughters, and during his time in Germany has been based with his family in Stuttgart.